elixir-lang/elixir/docs/6_other_topics.md

 All functions can be partially applied, except [Elixir's special forms](https://github.com/josevalim/elixir/tree/master/lib/elixir/special_forms.ex).

+## 6.2 Use

+`use` is a function intended to a common API for extension.
+For instance, in order to use the `ExUnit` test framework that ships with Elixir, you simply need to use `ExUnit::Case` in your module:

+    defmodule AssertionTest do
+      use ExUnit::Case

+      def test_always_pass do
+        true = true
+      end
+    end

+By calling `use`, a hook called `__using__` will be invoked in `ExUnit::Case` which will then do the proper setup.
+In general, `use` is simply a translation to:

+    defmodule AssertionTest do
+      require ExUnit::Case, as: false
+      ExUnit::Case.__using__(::AssertionTest)

+      def test_always_pass do
+        true = true
+      end
+    end

-# 6.2 Comprehensions
+## 6.3 Comprehensions

-Elixir also provide list and bit comprehensions.
+Elixir also provides list and bit comprehensions.
 List comprehensions allow you to quickly build a list from another list:

     iex> lc n in [1,2,3,4], do: n * 2
     [2,4,6,8]